keegho/Home-Automation/README.md

 ## Setup Arduino
-1. Go to [Teleduino](https://www.teleduino.org) and make an account and put your secret key in plist file you will create in your project called ApiKeys.plist
+1. Go to [Teleduino](https://www.teleduino.org) and make an account and put your secret key in plist file you will create in your project folder "Karsian Home" called in file ApiKeys.plist and the `Key = "TeleduinoKey" Value= "Your Secret Key"`
 2. Download their C++ library and their examples.
-Use the proxy example and uploaded it to your Arduino.
+Use the proxy example and upload it to your Arduino.
 3. Make all your wirings from the Arduino to the relays.
 "Im using digital pins 4,5,6,7"
+4. Don't forget to attach the GND and the VCC.

-## Setup Pods
+## Setup Pods on mac
 Using the terminal go to your project folder.
 Create this podfile: "pod init" ----> "vim podfile"

 `platform :ios, '9.0'`

 `target 'Karsian Home' do`
 ` use_frameworks!`
 ` pod 'Alamofire', '~> 4.0'`
 ` pod 'SwiftyJSON'`
 ` pod 'SwiftSpinner'`
 `end`

 2. ESC then save using ":x!" command.
 Then install the pod file: "pod install"